Are you an adviser? Go to Unbiased Pro

 Did the stamp duty holiday work?

-After 30 June 2021, the property market did slow down.
-According to tax data, completed residential transactions were down 63% in July compared to the previous month.
-Having said that, house price growth remained at a healthy 10.5%.
+After 30 June 2021, the property market slowed down.
+According to tax data, completed residential transactions were down 63% in July 2021 compared to the previous month.
+House price growth remained at a healthy 10.5%.
+In 2024, it stands at a lesser but still significant 2.7%.

-The ending of the initial stamp duty holiday doesn’t appear to have knocked the property market, but will this remain the case now all stamp duty holiday rules have ended?
+The ending of the initial stamp duty holiday doesn’t appear to have knocked the property market in the long term, but will this remain the case now that all stamp duty holiday rules have ended?

 How much do I owe in stamp duty now?